cockpit-project/console.dot/README.md

  - Prepare some target machine on which you want to get a Cockpit session; this can just be a local VM.
    It needs to have Cockpit ≥ 275 installed, at least the `cockpit-system` and `cockpit-bridge` packages.
-   You also need to copy `server/cockpit-bridge-websocket-connector.pyz` to the target machine (in the final product this will be transmitted through Ansible):
+   Copy `server/cockpit-bridge-websocket-connector.pyz` and the mock client certificate to the target machine (in the final product the connector will be transmitted through Ansible, and use the actual RSHM cert):
    ```
-   scp server/cockpit-bridge-websocket-connector.pyz target_machine:/tmp/
+   scp server/cockpit-bridge-websocket-connector.pyz 3scale/certs/client.* target_machine:/tmp/
    ```

  - Register a new session: